13 August 2024

 We had an opportunity in Vancouver and we wasted it.
 We could have shown the world what a progressive government could do, but we were not bold enough.
 We didn’t have the courage of our convictions, nor the wherewithal to carry through with the promise.
 And so, we have retreated to the regressive, ‘I’m all right’ kind of government that led us to the problems we face today.

 It started as a revolution with the election of Gregor Robertson in 2008, with bold goals and visions of an equitable city and a leader in climate and reconciliation.
-But it fizzled out and was replaced by weak leadership when Vision left a void in the progressive movement.
+But it fizzled out and was replaced by a weak mayor in 2018 and a void in the progressive movement.

 From 2018 to 2022 only the COPE/Green/Vision-led Park Board showed the kind of leadership the whole city needed.
 From equity to homelessness, reconciliation to sustainability, the Park Board led in a compassionate and progressive way.